mdanny/e-commerce-course-project/readme.md

 ##Saving users session:

-The session stores data like user-id in temporary memory store, temp, local, mongodb or redis.
+The session stores data like ```user-id``` in temporary memory store, temp, local, mongodb or redis.
 The cookie parser will parse the cookie header and handle cookie separation and encoding, take the session data, encrypt it and send it to browser.

 * install db for storing the session (library connect-mongo)
-* mongo store library is depending on express-sesion, w/o express-session (session) it won’t work)
+* mongo store library is depending on express-sesion, without express-session (session) it won’t work)
 * instead of saving anything to a temporary memory store, we want to save the session into MongoDB database
 * every session will be saved into DB, which is MongoDB
 * MongoStore in our case specifically stores the session on the server-side